trychlos/pwix-env-settings-ext/README.md

 ## Translations

 New and updated translations are willingly accepted, and more than welcome.
-Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-core-ui/pulls).
+Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-core-app/pulls).

 ## Cookies and comparable technologies

-`pwix:core-ui` may use `localStorage` to record ...
+`pwix:core-app` may use `localStorage` to record ...

 Because this is dynamically done on a per dialog basis, and only on the caller request, the package doesn't advertize of this use, relying on the caller own declaration.